-Why not use our budget planner at www.cambridge.gov.uk/pay-yourhousing-rent to help keep track of your money?
+Why not use our budget planner at www.cambridge.gov.uk/pay-your-housing-rent to help keep track of your money?
 Or use our Benefits Calculator on there to see what benefits you could claim.
 (You'll need information about your savings, income, pensions and existing benefits.)
-Page 12 of this edition explains that many benefits are now being moved over to become Universal Credit.
+Another article in this edition explains that many benefits are now being moved over to become Universal Credit.